aguo921/2022-Phase-1/4. Relational DB workshop/README.md

 | 1007       | Johnny Blue  | New Haven     | 2         |
 | 1008       | Johse Brook  | Miami         | 2         |

+SELECT sch.school_name, std.student_name, sch.city
+FROM school as sch JOIN student as std
+ON sch.school_id = std.school_id
+WHERE sch.city = std.city AND std.city != 'New York';

 > 2. Write an SQL statement that lists student names, subject names, subject lecturers, and the max amount of points for all subjects except Computer Science and any subjects with a max score between 100 and 200.

 **Table: school**